denjhang/wav2mgs2fui/README.md

 # Usage
 1. First use something like Audacity to trim the audio.
 I don't recommend that the length of a single audio file exceed 5 seconds.
 Note that it must be a signed 44100Hz 16-bit wav file.
-2. Open wave_MML_pro_6000-en.exe and convert the wav to the intermediate file dat.
-It is recommended to select FM, 5-channel mode, and 1/60 accuracy.
+2. Open wave_MML_pro_6000-en.exe and convert the wav to an intermediate file dat.
+I recommend selecting FM, 5-channel mode, and 1/60 precision.
 This usually takes a few minutes.
 3. Open make_MML-en.exe and convert dat to txt.
 This will be completed quickly.
 4. Drag txt into run-cc-org.bat, and cc.exe will automatically complete the conversion from txt to fui.
 5. Open Furnace Tracker, create a new YM2413 music project, and then import all fui.
 Select 01-ch-9, -a, -b, -c, -d timbres one by one in the FM1-5 channels in the pattern and enter "C-3", then press Enter, and you can hear the voice.